The Google Sheets checkbox is an interactive widget in a cell that can be checked or unchecked.

 To show a hint or solution, you can use an IF function and the TRUE/FALSE value of the checkbox to show/hide the solution.

-For example the solution for 35% of 40 could be shown by this formula to show the answer:
+For example, with a checkbox in cell F9, the solution for 35% of 40 could be shown by this formula to show the answer:

 And if you wanted to show the formula itself as a hint, you could wrap it in quotes to turn it into a string value: